charlieweinberger/TrainwreckLabsAutomation/README.md

 # Trainwreck Labs Automation

 Automated javascript solvers for Trainwreck Labs' [Globle](https://globle-game.com/) and [Globle: Capitals](https://globle-capitals.com/).
-Paste the code below into the DevTools console on your browser while either game, and watch it automatically guess every possible country/capital in alphabetical order.
+Copy the code below and paste it into the DevTools console on your browser while playing either game, and watch it automatically guess every possible country/capital in alphabetical order.
 To speed up or slow down the program, modify the `delay` variable (in milliseconds).
 Works in practice games too!

 Inspired by [github.com/roman015/InfiniteCraftAutomation](https://github.com/roman015/InfiniteCraftAutomation).